Who is Zazzy Zoe?

-Zoe currently visits over a dozen preschools a week where kids get to have FUN while forming/growing foundational musical principles and a love of music.
+Zoe currently facilitates 15+ preschool music sessions per week where kids get to have FUN while forming/growing foundational musical principles and a love of music.
 In her classes students create music, rhythms, and movements with things like shaker eggs, frame drums, gathering drums, dancing scarves, rhythm sticks, desk and resonator bells, percussion instruments and of course voices and bodies.

 In 2005, I got a full-time teaching job at a preschool where I was the in-house musician.
 Working there for three years gave me ample time to learn what works well with young kids when it comes to music facilitation.
 I learned the general scope of their musical capabilities and what types of songs, chants, movements, and musical activities really speak to them.
 Obviously every child has different likes and dislikes when it comes to music and all other things in life, but I've found there are certain songs, chants, and musical activities that pretty much every kid I've ever worked with just loves.
 And luckily for me, preschool-age kids make it really clear when they like something and when they don't.
 During this time I also learned how to be comfortably goofy, because a healthy dose of goofiness is a must when you're entertaining young kids.

 I left the preschool in 2008 to go to grad school.
-From 2008-2010, I attended PSU and obtained a master's degree in Teaching English to Speakers of Other Languages.
-Not surprisingly, throughout the program I was drawn to facets of language that pertain to rhythm ("prosody") and using music to teach language (click here if you're interested in checking out a cool project I worked on at Atkinson Elementary School in SE Portland).
+From 2008-2010, I attended PSU and obtained a master's degree in TESOL/Linguistics.
+Unsurprisingly, throughout the program I was drawn to facets of language that pertain to rhythm ("prosody") and using music to teach language (click here if you're interested in checking out a cool project I worked on at Atkinson Elementary School in SE Portland).

 Near the end of my master's program, I got pregnant with my daughter and became a stay at home mom after she was born, which left me almost no time to do anything creative except sing and play music.
 When my daughter turned 2 1/2 in 2013, she began attending two different in-home preschools five days a week, and I taught music at each school every day she was there.
 Eventually word spread in the preschool community and my career took off from there.
 Making music with kids is my passion and I am one of the lucky ones who can truly say I love my job!

 Click HERE for free access to recorded music by Zazzy & Mel!